 In the macroeconomic bedlam of early 2009, he set up International Monetary Research Ltd. as a vehicle for commenting regularly on monetary developments and banking.
 Tim Congdon has been a successful businessman and investor, and is the founder and main patron of the Institute of International Monetary Research, as well as being its first Director.
-In January 2016, he handed over the Directorship to Dr Juan Castañeda and is now the Chairman of the Institute
+In January 2016, he handed over the Directorship to Dr Juan Castañeda.

 John Petley joined Tim Congdon at International Monetary Research Ltd in 2011 after working as a political researcher in the European Parliament.

 He read music at Oxford and has written two books on political issues.
-Besides handling the Institute’s finances, he is responsible for updating the money numbers on the website.
+He is responsible for updating the money numbers on the website.

-Kwende joined the Institute of International Monetary Research in 2019.
+Susanna joined the Institute of International Monetary Research in 2022.